 - Hold the keyboard's Shift key while right-clicking a defect.
-An option will appear on the menu allowing you to print the defect and the rest of the set. - Hold the keyboard's Control key (Ctrl) while right-clicking a defect.
-This allows you to print that defect as well as the next 15.
+An option will appear on the menu allowing you to print the defect and the rest of the set.
+Left-click this option while holding the Control key (Ctrl). - Hold the keyboard's Control key (Ctrl) while right-clicking a defect.
+This allows you to print that defect as well as the next 15 when this option is left-clicked in conjunction with the Ctrl key.
 Please note that this command will create a separate print job for each defect and will create 15 print jobs with one defect each. - Hold the keyboard's Control key (Ctrl) + C to copy the result of the header.
 Open an application you will be displaying the report in (e.g. Microsoft Word) and use the Ctrl + V keystrokes.
 Multiple header results can be displayed on a single document using this method.